Seeed-Studio/wiki-documents/docs/Azure_Sphere_MT3620_Development_Kit.md

 The Azure Sphere operating system is pre-installed on the MT3620 and is designed to work with the Azure Sphere Security Service to create a secured IoT platform.
 Together the Azure Sphere OS and security service deliver:

-- certificate-based device authentication to any web service
+- Certificate-based device authentication to any web service
-- software attestation and secure boot
+- Software attestation and secure boot
-- threat detection via failure reporting
+- Threat detection via failure reporting
-- ongoing security updates
+- Ongoing security updates
-- an integrated, secured end-to-end IoT solution
+- An integrated, secured end-to-end IoT solution

 MT3620 software development is supported using the powerful Microsoft Visual Studio IDE: Install Visual Studio and the Azure Sphere extension, plug the development board into a PC over USB, and start developing IoT applications with unprecedented levels of security.

+<iframe width="800" height="450" src="https://www.youtube.com/embed/iiDF26HNh-Y" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 |Product Name | How to Buy|
 |----------------|-----------|